 Each user can set up call forwarding individually.
-When a call is received at the user's extension, the call will be forwarded to the destination set in the [Forwarding destinations\] field in the [Users > Edit] page.
+When a call is received at the user extension, the call will be forwarded to the destinations checked in the [Phone n] fields and also the extensions set in [Other Forwarding Destinations] field in the [Users] > [Inbound] page.

-By default, the [Forwarding destinations\] field is left blank and all incoming calls are directed to the user's extension.
-If there are destinations specified in the field, only those extensions will receive calls.

-If multiple destinations are set, incoming calls will be forwarded to all destinations (Ring Group).
-Each extension's phone will ring at the same time, and the first person to answer will be connected with the caller.
+By default, the [Other Forwarding Destinations] field is left blank and all incoming calls are directed to the user's assigned phones checked in [Inbound] page.
+If there are destinations specified in [Other Forwarding Destinations] field, both checked phones and extensions set in this field will receive calls.
+Each extension's phones will ring at the same time, and the first person to answer will be connected with the caller.